threethinggame/threethinggame.github.io/content/post/2020-02-26-the-March-event.md

 There is a room in there called '#looking for help' where you may consider putting things like 'looking for a digital artist/musician/programmer to join our team' so we can properly integrate some amazing diverse skillset teams.

 In addition to this we are going to try something new.
-On **Wednesday 6th November at 1300 in LTA in the Robert Blackburn building** we are having a get together of all the disciplines for a mingle and team forming opportunity.
+On **Wednesday 18th March at 1300 in LTA in the Robert Blackburn building** we are having a get together of all the disciplines for a mingle and team forming opportunity.
 This will be a great chance to level up your team's skills.
 Need an artist, musician, or programmer?
 This is the place to come!

 ## When do I get my words?

 Excellent question.
-On **Wednesday 13rd November at 1300 in LTA in the Robert Blackburn building**.
+On **Wednesday 18th March at 1300 in LTA in the Robert Blackburn building**.
 So I guess that you probably want to remember that as well.

 ## What about on the day?

-At **1000 Saturday 16th November** we will kick off in the **Fenner 052/65 Computer Lab**.
+At **1000 Saturday 21st March** we will kick off in the **Fenner 052/65 Computer Lab**.
 You may have allocated places depending on your team size.

 ## My computer is amazing, can I bring it?